 - We source local produce where possible and use local companies such as Marshfield ice cream and Bath Ales

 - We ventilate the building naturally

-- We are plan to install new energy efficient boilers and a new heating system by September 2012
+- In phase II of our redevelopment, we plan to install energy efficient systems throughout the building, such as boilers and a new heating system

-We encourage our patrons to be sustainable when visiting the Hall – as a city centre venue bus and train routes are close by.
-We advertise this information to our customers and have installed cycle racks in the foyer.
+We encourage our patrons to be sustainable when visiting the Hall.
+We publicise bus and train information to our customers and have installed cycle racks outside the foyer.
 As a responsible venue we contribute to the creation of a safe city centre.